CJYLab/Joint-Distribution-Analysis-of-DNNs/doc/memos.md

 P(A1∪A2|X) = P(A1|X) + P(A2|X) when A and B are not disjoint event.

 We want to test will the network fit and their confidence on unseen data.

+### 7-30

+given two distributions

+say normal distribution and polynomial distribution

+when we do MLE, what we get based on statistical procedures?